-These are places which are within easy travelling distance of London by train for a day out.
+These are places which are within easy travelling distance of London by train, or train and bus, for a day out.

 |